SoftwareAG/c8y-docs/src/render/guides/users-guide/administration/managing-applications.html.md

 The status information is available for subscribed applications as well as for own applications.
 Information on subscribed subtenants is only visible for the application owner.

-To view the status you need the following permissions: ROLE_APPLICATION_MANAGEMENT_READ & ROLE_INVENTORY_READ
+To view the status you need the following permissions: ROLE_APPLICATION_MANAGEMENT_READ and ROLE_INVENTORY_READ

 #### Log files